metaisfacil/scanwarp/README.md

 ## Usage

+1. Launch `main.py`.

-1. On execution, you will be prompted for an input image.
+2. On execution, you will be prompted for an input image.

 3. A preview of the selected scan will appear.